Manulife Financial Corp. (MFC) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price predicted by analysts for MFC is $21.13, which is $2.07 above the current price.
-The public float for MFC is 1.83B and currently, short sellers hold a 0.90% ratio of that float.
-The average trading volume of MFC on November 21, 2023 was 3.05M shares.
+The average price estimated by analysts for MFC is $21.19, which is $1.9 above than the current price.
+The public float for MFC is 1.83B, and at present, short sellers hold a 0.90% of that float.
+The average trading volume of MFC on November 28, 2023 was 3.10M shares.

 MFC’s Market Performance

-Volatility was left at 1.74%, however, over the last 30 days, the volatility rate increased by 1.51%, as shares surge +9.39% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.82% upper at present.
+Volatility was left at 1.63%, however, over the last 30 days, the volatility rate increased by 1.32%, as shares surge +12.54% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.46% lower at present.

 Stock Fundamentals for MFC